FREQUENTLY ASKED QUESTIONS

 Do you only look for graduating college seniors?

-No. Venture for America invites outstanding enterprise-builders of all backgrounds with a variety of experiences to apply.
-Graduate students and working professionals are encouraged to apply to the fellowship and will follow the same application process as all other applicants.
+Nope!
+Venture for America invites outstanding enterprise-builders of all backgrounds with a variety of experiences to apply.
+As a general guideline, graduate students and working professionals that graduated in 2011 or later are encouraged to apply to the fellowship and will follow the same application process as all other applicants.

 How much does the program cost?